keelan542/AutoELF/README.md

 # AutoELF

 This is a simple python program, that is designed to speed up the workflow of generating Electron Localisation Function (ELF) plots.
-This program assumes that the attractors file used as input has been generated using [Multiwfn](http://sobereva.com/multiwfn/), and is in the .pdb file format.
+This program assumes that the cube and attractors file (.pdb) used as input have been generated using [Multiwfn](http://sobereva.com/multiwfn/).

 Covalent radii used are taken from [here](https://periodictable.com/Properties/A/CovalentRadius.html).